If a person consumes 2400 calories a day and they want to eat only 30% of that in fats, how many calories should come from fats?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

-To determine how many calories should come from fats when a person consumes 2400 calories a day and wants 30% of that from fats, you begin by calculating 30% of 2400 calories.
+To determine how many calories should come from fats when a person consumes 2400 calories a day and wants to get 30% of their total caloric intake from fats, you first need to calculate 30% of 2400 calories.

-First, convert the percentage to a decimal by dividing 30 by 100, which gives you 0.30.
-Next, multiply this decimal by the total calorie intake:
+Start by converting the percentage to a decimal, which involves dividing 30 by 100, yielding 0.30.
+Then, multiply this decimal by the total number of calories:

 Subscribe